CrunchyData/postgres-operator-client/testing/kuttl/e2e/backup/README.md

 (6) 10-12
 * Update the spec through KUTTL, changing the ownership of that field
 * Call the backup CLI with different flags, and see a conflict
-* Call the backup CLI with different flags and the `--force-conflict` flag, see no conflict
+* Call the backup CLI with different flags and the `--force-conflicts` flag, see no conflict